ifandelse/writing/techpro/Hands On Introduction to React/post.md

 * how to pass data from parent to child components
 * how to listen to DOM events and how to communicate from a child component up to the parent.

-There's a lot that can be done just to clean up the current code, not to mention adding real data retrieval & persistence, supporting multiple worksheets, pre-compiling our JSX and much *much* more.
+There's a lot that can be done just to clean up the current code, not to mention adding real data retrieval & persistence, validation, supporting multiple worksheets, pre-compiling our JSX and much *much* more.
 Nevertheless, this is a good point to stop and talk more about React from a higher level.

 ##Why React?